evkx/evkx.github.io/content/models/bmw/i4/i4_eDrive35/_index.md

 ## Performance

 The BMW i4 eDrive35 delivers a solid performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 400 Nm (295 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6 seconds and reaches a top speed of 190 km/h (118 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6 seconds and reaches a top speed of 190 km/h (118 mph), making it competitive within its class.

 ## Battery, Range, and Charging